Kelly Clarkson's Cautionary Christmas Music Tale: Music

-Clarkson revealed that the television special will be a part comedy and part musical performances, to which Stewart added, "the story is a way to refresh the palate, so viewers go, 'Oh, my God, she sounds beautiful.
+Clarkson revealed that the television special would be a part comedy and part musical performance, to which Stewart added, "The story is a way to refresh the palate, so viewers go, 'Oh, my God, she sounds beautiful.
 Let's hear her sing!'
 You want to remind them why they're there."
 The music of Kelly Clarkson's Cautionary Christmas Music Tale features the songs from her sixth studio album Wrapped in Red.
 The television special's musical performances were taped in front of a live audience at The Venetian Las Vegas on October 30, 2013, a day after Wrapped in Reds street release.
 It features special guests Reba McEntire, Trisha Yearwood, and Ronnie Dunn, accompanied by twenty-nine musicians and a choir.
-RCA Records also announced plans to release some of the television special's performances into music videos, such as "Silent Night", performed by Clarkson, McEntire and Yearwood.
+RCA Records also announced plans to release some of the television special's performances as music videos, such as "Silent Night", performed by Clarkson, McEntire and Yearwood.